Is it neuroscience? Chemistry? Art? Wulff Lecture shows versatility, diversity in materials science

-As it turns out, the hydrogels that give the dessert Jell-O its jiggly texture are similar to the elastic properties of the brain.
+Room for Jell-o?
+As it turns out, the hydrogels that give the dessert its jiggly texture are similar to the elastic properties of the brain.

 “Those are polymers that can absorb significant quantities of water and swell and assume the mechanics of the brain quite precisely,” Anikeeva said.
 Researchers can tune the material to mimic “every type of neural tissue.”

 But to push a fiber with the property of a “wet noodle” into the brain requires yet another disciplinary detour — this time into the art world.
 Think of a paint brush, Anikeeva said.
 Its soft bristles couldn’t puncture anything, never mind a mass like a brain.

 When dipped into paint and allowed to dry, though, its bristles harden and can serve as a wedge to penetrate soft tissue.
 This is exactly the way Anikeeva’s hydrogel-fiber device works in lab experiments on mice.
 On entering the brain, “it re-hydrates, and now assumes the mechanics of the brain and can move stealthily together with the brain, producing no damage.”